The Maine INBRE Bioinformatics Core facilitates data management and analysis for comparative functional genomics research by providing:

 The Core also supports communication networks for INBRE institutions to facilitate multi-center research and resource sharing and the confidential exchange of data.
 We also coordinate videoconferencing among INBRE institutions.

-Core staff are active members of the NorthEast Bioinformatics Collaborative (NEBC) that is part of the NorthEast Cyberinfrastructure Consortium, a regional effort to facilitate cyber-enabled collaborative research among the Northeast Regional IDeA States: Delaware, Maine, New Hampshire, Rhode Island, and Vermont.
+Core staff are active members of the NorthEast Bioinformatics Collaborative (NEBC) that is part of the NorthEast Cyberinfrastructure Consortium (NECC), a regional effort to facilitate cyber-enabled collaborative research among the Northeast Regional IDeA States: Delaware, Maine, New Hampshire, Rhode Island, and Vermont.
 The NEBC has worked collaboratively to characterize the genome of the little skate, Leucoraja erinacea, in the Skate Genome Project.